actris/data-management-plan/DMP/ACTRIS-DMP.md

 * ARES Level 2 data products contain fully quality assured aerosol extinction, backscatter, lidar ratio, Angstrom exponent and depolarization ratio vertical profiles and full quality controlled columnar information and aerosol microphysical properties profiles.

 * ARES Level 3 data products are retrieved from the level 2 data and provide statistical analysis (including seasonality and annuality) of the most important aerosol optical parameters.
-Additional Level 3 data products are derived from combined analysis of ground based aerosol lidar profiles and satellite data.

 #### Re-use of existing data
 The ACTRIS data user interface will include access to aerosol remote sensing legacy data resulting from ACTRIS pre-projects (for ARES [EARLINET, EARLINET-ASOS](https://www.actris.eu/About/ACTRIS/Heritage.aspx)).
 These will also be included as a part of the ACTRIS ARES data centre unit.
 Legacy data resulting from ACTRIS pre-projects will be available in the same format as current products.